pnp/pnpcore/docs/articles/contributor/readme.md

 - Is an **internal**, **partial** class
 - Does not inherit from another class (the inheriting is done in the `Collection.gen.cs` partial class)
 - Contains the implementation of the methods defined in the public interface
+- Can use the `CreateNewAndAdd` collection base class method to create a new instance and add it to the collection

 ### Complex type collections